-Advice on caring for someone in another household
+Advice on caring for someone you don't live with

 Advice on caring for someone who is self isolating in another household.